caiohamamura/gdalBindings-r/cran-comments.md

 ## Fixes provided in this new submission

-Uwe Ligges has asked us to use `gdal-config --libs` only during the configuration step, and only add `gdal-config --libs --dep-libs` if that failed as it is done in `sf` package.
+Uwe Ligges has asked us to use `gdal-config --libs` only during the configuration step, and only add `gdal-config --dep-libs` if that failed as it is done in `sf` package.

 The problem is that this will still not account for every type of system either,